-5.9 Automatic Doors
+Automatic Doors

-Beam activated automatic sliding or swing doors are considered highly desirable in high traffic areas such as Main Entrances and delivery points.
+760.14.00 Beam activated automatic sliding or swing doors are considered highly desirable in high traffic areas such as Main Entrances and delivery points.
 They may also be used successfully in areas where 'hands-off' access is necessary, such as entries to an Operating Unit.
 Where installed, they are to satisfy the requirements of emergency egress and to close at a rate that provides sufficient time for disabled and frail patients and visitors to enter/exit.
 Automatic doors are not mandatory.

-5.10 Sliding Doors
+Sliding Doors

-Sliding doors may be used subject to compliance with the building Codes and Guidelines and the following mandatory requirements.
+760.15.00 Sliding doors may be used subject to compliance with the BCA and the following mandatory requirements.

-Cavity sliders may not be used in the following areas:
+Cavity sliders may not be used in the following areas

-- Planning units containing Patient Care Areas or Treatment Areas - Planning units containing sterile equipment - Planning units containing patient diagnostic equipment - Catering Facilities - Laboratory Areas - Mental Health facilities.
+- Planning units containing Patient Care Areas or Treatment Areas - Planning units containing sterile equipment - Planning units containing patient diagnostic equipment - Catering Facilities - Laboratory Areas - Mental Health Facilities